Portions: 8 people Calories: 45kcal |

 - 4 red bell peppers

-- 2 tablespoons of vegetable oil to grease grill or skillet
+- 2 tablespoons vegetable oil, grease grill or skillet

-- 1 head of garlic, (yes, one entire head, about 8 large garlic cloves), peeled and sliced
+- 1 head garlic, (yes, one entire head, about 8 large garlic cloves), peeled and sliced

-- 4 tablespoons of red wine vinegar or rice vinegar
+- 4 tablespoons red wine vinegar, or rice vinegar

 Preparation